 Although much press is given to the ‘tragedy of childhood autism’ it is life-long condition.
 Although autism affects individuals throughout the lifespan, only a small part of the growing investment in autism research, education, and best care practices is directed at problems faced by adults.
-The reality is that the majority of these children with autism grow up to become adults with autism who are then left with significantly fewer resources and options.
-Because the necessary supports change considerably as people with autism age, a greater variety of services, supports, and programs geared toward adults are needed to ensure a higher quality of life for people with autism as they age.
+The reality is that the majority of children with autism grow up to become adults who are left with significantly fewer resources and options.
+Because the nature of supports changes considerably as people with autism age, a greater variety of services and programs geared toward adults are needed to ensure a higher quality of life for people with autism as they age.